SwaffelSmurf/docs/tryhackme/cyberheroes.md

 The `<script>` tag is used to embed client-side JavaScript for the function `authenticate`.
 Let's walk through the script to understand what's happening.

-Variable `a` is the username (uname) from the form.
-Variable `b` is the password (pass) from the form.

-The script states that if variable `a` equals to `h3ck3rBoi` and variable `b` equals to the reverse string of `54321@terceSrepuS` you'll be authenticated.
-To reverse the string you can Google for online tools, I'm using the terminal within Kali Linux.

-    echo "54321@terceSrepuS" | rev

-With that done we have a username and password.

-Username: `h3ck3rBoi`

-Password: `SuperSecret@12345`

     <script>
         function authenticate() {
         a = document.getElementById('uname')